tlh22/QGIS-Documentation/docs/training_manual/forestry/updating_stands.rst

   around it.
 * Blueish areas indicate barren terrain, roads and urban areas, crops that have not started to grow etc.
-* Don't use zooms too close to the image when trying to identify forest stands.
+* Don't use a zoom level too close to the image when trying to identify forest stands.
-  A scale between 1:3 000 and 1: 5 000 should be enough for this imagery.
+  A scale between 1:3,000 and 1:5,000 should be enough for this imagery.
-  See the image below (1:4000 scale):
+  See the image below (1:4,000 scale):

 .. figure:: img/zoom_to_CIR_1-4000.png
    :align: center